Smudge202/smudge202.github.io/_posts/2018-01-17-monogame-di.md

 `App.xaml.cs` → `GamePage.xaml.cs` → `Game1.cs` → `GraphicsDeviceManager.cs`

-The `GraphicsDeviceManager` however requires a reference to `Game1`.
+As we discovered above, the `GraphicsDeviceManager` requires a reference to `Game1`.
 Normally, this would be a good thing.
 We call it *[dependency inversion](http://blog.devbot.net/composition/#dependency-inversion-principle-dip)*, however the two classes are very *[strongly-coupled](https://stackoverflow.com/a/3085419/707618)*.

 The question therefore becomes, why does `Game1` need `GraphicsDeviceManager` and vice-versa.
 What we're aiming for is for one class to depend on the other, ideally through abstractions, but not both classes depending on each other.
 Therefore, I started this exercise by determining for what reason each class depends on the other, and therefore which I'd find the easiest to cut loose.